OpenDataDSL/documentation/docs/topics/poc/concepts.md

 ---
 import Components from './_components.md';

-Get a greater understanding of everything OpenDataDSL
+# Concepts

-This section helps you to understand the basic concepts of what OpenDataDSL is, how it works and how it can help you.
+This section introduces the core concepts of OpenDataDSL — what it is, how it works, and the key components and terminology used throughout the platform.

 ## What is OpenDataDSL?

-OpenDataDSL is a concatenation of the 3 fundamental aspects of what the platform is:
+The name OpenDataDSL reflects the three fundamental aspects of the platform:

-* **Open**
-  > OpenDataDSL is an open and transparent data management platform
+* **Open** — an open and transparent data management platform
-* **Data**
-  > Data management is the primary focus of the platform
+* **Data** — data management is the primary focus
-* **DSL**
-  > Domain Specific Language - ODSL is our 4GL language which is used throughout the platform
+* **DSL** — Domain Specific Language: ODSL is a fourth-generation language (4GL) used throughout the platform

-### Architecture
+## Architecture

 The diagram below shows the functional architecture of the platform.

 ![](/img/poc/architecture.png)

-#### Architecture notes
+**Architecture notes:**

-* All the layers that not 'ON PREM' are based in the Microsoft Azure Cloud.
+* All layers except "ON PREM" run in the Microsoft Azure Cloud
 * All access to the platform is [secured using your own Azure Active Directory](security)
-* The process layer is handled by a scalable cluster of servers using Azure Batch
+* The process layer runs on a scalable cluster of Azure Batch servers

-### Data Location
+## Data Location

-All data is stored in MongoDB Atlas - a cloud based data service.
+All data is stored in MongoDB Atlas, a cloud-based database service.
+Data falls into two categories:

-There are 2 (sometimes more) sources for data:
-* **Public**
+* **Public** — freely distributable data accessible to all platform users
-  > This is data that is freely distributable and accessible by everyone who uses the platform
-* **Private**
-  > This is your own private data which is only accessible to users on your Azure AD tenant (your company)
+* **Private** — your own data, accessible only to users on your Azure AD tenant

-:::info Important
+:::info
-Your proprietary private data is stored in your own dedicated database.
+Your proprietary private data is stored in its own dedicated database, completely isolated from other tenants.
 :::

 ## Components and Terminology

-This section gives a brief summary of all the components and related terminology within OpenDataDSL.
+The section below summarises the key components and terminology used within OpenDataDSL.

 <Components />

+## Next Steps

+* [Getting Started](/docs/poc/getting-started) — sign in, onboard your company, and install the tools
+* [Security](/docs/poc/security) — configure access policies for your users
+* [Find Data](/docs/poc/find-data) — search and filter the data catalog
+* [Smart Data](/docs/poc/smart) — build derived curves and timeseries using expressions
+* [Loading Data](/docs/poc/loading-data) — ETL workflows, events, queues, and direct API writes
+* [Extracting Data](/docs/poc/extracting-data) — portal, Excel, API, automations, and reports
+* [Auditing](/docs/poc/auditing) — automatic audit trail, versioning, and rollback
+* [Dataset Monitoring](/docs/poc/dataset-monitoring) — completeness, quality, and timeliness tracking
+* [Extensions](/docs/poc/extensions) — build custom portal and Excel views
+* [Data Identities](/docs/odsl/dm/identities) — map data items to the IDs used by downstream systems